BrannonKLuong/dropshop_ML_overlay/README.md

             closest = distance
     return closest_drop
 ```
-5. Once acquiring the closest droplet to a detection it'll be added to a data structure of found.
+5. Once acquiring the closest droplet to a detection it'll be added to a set called found.
 Each droplet will then update its information with the new (x, y) position as well as try to calculate its average trajectory since it's last been seen.
-If the detection occurred in a different segment than the droplet it just acquired, it has moved to a new segment.
+If the detection occurred in a different segment than the droplet it just acquired, it assumed the droplet moved to a new segment.
 The algorithm will then compare the (x and y) coordinates to compare and update the section accordingly.
 The initial implementation used a primitive way to carry over data.
 The idea was to reduce overall average run time using localized data structures for particular segments.
 This would allow the algorithm to compare detections to only droplets in the segment it was discovered reducing the overall run time on average from O(n<sub>2</sub>) to some O(n detections * m droplets in that smaller segment).
 However, this implementation was error-prone and not the ideal way to both carryover data and compare detections to droplets.

 An example of how the first implementation was supposed to work:
 As you can imagine each segment would ideally have a localized data structure that kept track of the droplets in itself.